theicfire/makefiletutorial/src/index.md

 ```

 # Makefile Cookbook
-Now that you understand `make`, let's look a template you can use for your own projects.
+Now that you understand `make`, let's look at a template you can use for your own projects.

 <!-- Partly from https://www.partow.net/programming/makefile/index.html -->
 The file structure used in this example is as follows: